Vietnam.vn - Nền tảng quảng bá Việt Nam

 Artists participate in a parade on the streets of Hanoi during the A80 event.

-KOLs are first and foremost citizens, so they are all equal before the law.
-Recently, a series of violations by KOLs in the fields of advertising, business and online speaking have sounded the alarm about the lack of standards in behavior.
-One typical example is the case of Hoang Huong, who was once known by the nickname "livestream queen".
-In October 2025, Hoang Huong was prosecuted by the Ministry of Public Security's Investigation Police Department for "violating accounting regulations causing serious consequences".
-From a symbol of dynamism on social networks, Hoang Huong has become a typical example of the trade-off between personal interests and social responsibility.
+KOLs are first and foremost citizens and therefore equal before the law.
+Recently, a series of violations by KOLs in the fields of advertising, business, and online speech have sounded the alarm about the lack of ethical conduct.
+One typical example is the case of Hoang Huong, once known as the "queen of livestreaming."
+In October 2025, Hoang Huong was prosecuted by the Investigation Police Department of the Ministry of Public Security for "violating accounting regulations causing serious consequences."
+From a symbol of dynamism on social media, Hoang Huong became a prime example of the trade-off between personal gain and social responsibility.

-The law is not a barrier, but a fence to protect fairness and trust.
-When KOLs advertise falsely, trade in counterfeit goods or evade taxes, the consequences are not only economic losses but also erode trust in social order.
-Therefore, along with their popularity, KOLs must voluntarily comply with all legal obligations, from declaring income tax, verifying advertising information to protecting content copyright.
-More importantly, they need to publicly and transparently disclose financial relationships with brands to affirm their professional integrity.
-Only when they respect the law can KOLs' reputation have a sustainable foundation.
-Only when they take responsibility for their actions can KOLs' influence become a positive resource for the community and society.
+The law is not a barrier, but a protective shield for fairness and trust.
+When KOLs advertise falsely, sell counterfeit goods, or evade taxes, the consequences are not only economic losses but also an erosion of trust in social order.
+Therefore, along with their fame, KOLs must voluntarily comply with all legal obligations, from declaring income tax and verifying advertising information to protecting content copyrights.
+More importantly, they need to publicly and transparently disclose their financial relationships with brands to affirm their professional integrity.
+Only by respecting the law can KOLs' reputations have a sustainable foundation.
+Only by taking responsibility for their actions can KOLs' influence become a positive resource for the community and society.

-The strength of KOLs lies not only in their ability to create trends but also in preserving and spreading Vietnamese cultural values in the flow of integration.
-In the era of globalization, when deviant lifestyles, offensive language or anti-cultural images easily spread, preserving traditional customs becomes more urgent than ever.
-Many KOLs have chosen the right path - beautifying the country's image through each frame and each word.
-Travel blogger Tran Dang Dang Khoa, who travels all over the country, has brought to the public proud films and stories about festivals, people and customs of Vietnam.
-For him, each trip is not only a journey of discovery but also a journey to preserve national cultural identity.
+The power of KOLs lies not only in their ability to create trends but also in preserving and spreading Vietnamese cultural values amidst the flow of integration.
+In the era of globalization, where deviant lifestyles, offensive language, and anti-cultural images easily spread, preserving traditional customs and values has become more urgent than ever.
+Many KOLs have chosen the right path – beautifying the image of the country through every image and every word.
+Travel blogger Tran Dang Dang Khoa, who travels throughout Vietnam, has brought to the public films and stories full of pride about Vietnamese festivals, people, and customs.
+For him, each trip is not just a journey of discovery but also a journey of preserving national cultural identity.

 Quyen luc mang- bai 3-h-2.jpg

-Many KOLs travel across the country, beautifying the country's image.
+Many KOLs travel throughout the country, enhancing the image of the nation.

-On the contrary, there are also many cases where people choose to become famous through offensive tricks, regardless of traditional moral and cultural values.
-In these cases, the "temperature of public opinion" increases rapidly, but social values decrease.
-Therefore, preserving traditional customs is never out of date, but is a necessary "filter" for Vietnamese people to integrate without dissolving, spreading the soft power of Vietnamese culture on the internet.
+Conversely, there are also many cases where people choose fame through offensive stunts, disregarding moral values and traditional culture.
+In these cases, "public opinion" heats up quickly, but social value diminishes.
+Therefore, preserving traditional customs and values is never outdated; it is a necessary "filter" for Vietnamese people to integrate without being assimilated, spreading the soft power of Vietnamese culture in the online space.

-In the virtual world, every statement leaves a real trace.
-Fame can come from thousands of followers, but prestige is only affirmed by responsibility.
-KOLs are not only content creators, but also people who guide public opinion, contribute to protecting the Party's ideological foundation, preserve national cultural identity and strengthen belief in the values of truth, goodness and beauty.
-When fame comes with responsibility, influence becomes strength.
-When each influential person knows how to choose to spread good things, that is true power in today's online world.
+In the virtual world, every statement leaves a real mark.
+Fame may come from thousands of followers, but credibility is only affirmed by responsibility.
+KOLs are not only content creators but also opinion shapers, contributing to protecting the Party's ideological foundation, preserving national cultural identity, and strengthening faith in the values of truth, goodness, and beauty.
+When fame is accompanied by responsibility, influence becomes power.
+When each influential person knows how to choose to spread positive messages, that is true power in today's online world.

-Today’s cyberspace is a new front in the struggle to protect ideology, culture and beliefs.
-When fake news, toxic content, distorted and false arguments are everywhere, each KOL has the responsibility to become an “information warrior”, who contributes to maintaining purity in the digital space.
+Today's cyberspace is a new front in the struggle to protect ideology, culture, and beliefs.
+With fake news, harmful content, and distorted and false narratives spreading everywhere, each KOL (Key Opinion Leader) has a responsibility to become an "information warrior," contributing to maintaining purity in the digital space.

 thuong ta Le Hoang Viet.jpg

-Promoting safe and civilized use of social networks: an important way to overcome pitfalls
+Promoting safe and civilized social media use: a crucial way to overcome pitfalls.

-On August 18, 2025, the Conference “KOL with the era of national growth” organized by the National Cyber Security Association in coordination with the Department of Cyber Security and High-Tech Crime Prevention (A05, Ministry of Public Security) marked the first step in the formation of the Digital Trust Alliance (DTA).
-This network brings together KOLs, businesses, press agencies and social organizations to create a safe, transparent and humane digital environment, a “soft defense line” of Vietnamese trust.
+On August 18, 2025, the conference "KOLs and the Era of National Empowerment," organized by the National Cyber Security Association in collaboration with the Cyber Security and High-Tech Crime Prevention Department (A05, Ministry of Public Security), marked the first step in the formation of the Digital Trust Alliance (DTA).
+This network brings together KOLs, businesses, media outlets, and social organizations to create a safe, transparent, and humane digital environment – a "soft defense" of Vietnamese trust.

-Recently, on October 24, 2025, the Propaganda and Mass Mobilization Department of the Ho Chi Minh City Party Committee issued Official Dispatch No. 69-CV/BTGDVTU requesting guidance and rectification of cultural and artistic activities that show signs of deviation.
-This move shows the city's determination to build a healthy online cultural environment, considering KOLs as companions, not antagonists.
+Recently, on October 24, 2025, the Propaganda and Mass Mobilization Department of the Ho Chi Minh City Party Committee issued Official Document No. 69-CV/BTGDVTU requesting guidance and rectification of cultural and artistic activities showing signs of deviation from norms.
+This move demonstrates the city's determination to build a healthy online cultural environment, considering KOLs as partners, not adversaries.

 Source: https://www.sggp.org.vn/ao-vong-quyen-luc-trong-the-gioi-mang-bai-3-danh-tieng-phai-di-doi-voi-trach-nhiem-post820723.html